What to Know

 In just a few days, the monster Camp Fire in Northern California tore through a Butte County community to become the state's most destructive wildfire on record.

-The Camp Fire has burned through Northern California's Butte County with stunning speed.
-Cal Fire reported more than 10,300 structures have been destroyed since the fire started Nov.
-8. The cause is under investigation.
+The Camp Fire burned through Northern California's Butte County with stunning speed, burning through the town of Paradise.
+Cal Fire reported more than 18,800 structures destroyed.
+Eighty-five deaths were linked to the fire, which was sparked by powerlines.

 2. Tubbs Fire, October 2017